-When procuring and/or making decisions about our filtering and monitoring provision, our senior leadership team works closely with the DSL and the IT service staff.
+When procuring and/or making decisions about our filtering and monitoring provision, our senior leadership team works closely with the DSL and the IT service providers and staff.
 Decisions have been recorded (IT helpdesk and web filter audit log) and informed by an approach which ensures our systems meet our Academy Specific needs and circumstances, including but not limited to our pupil risk profile and specific technology use.

-Any changes to the filtering and monitoring approaches will be assessed by staff with safeguarding, educational and technical experience and, where appropriate, with consent from the leadership team; all changes to the filtering policy are logged and recorded (IT helpdesk and web filter audit log).

-Our Academy undertakes an at least annual review, in conjunction with relevant Trust leaders of our filtering and monitoring systems to ensure we understand the changing needs and potential risks posed to our community.

-In addition, on behalf of the Academy the Trust IT team alongside DSLs undertake regular checks on our filtering and monitoring systems, which are logged and recorded, to ensure our approaches are effective and can provide assurance to the Academy Board that we are meeting our safeguarding obligations.

-These checks are achieved by:
+- Any changes to the filtering and monitoring approaches will be assessed by staff with safeguarding, educational and technical experience and, where appropriate, with consent from the leadership team; all changes to the filtering policy are logged and recorded (IT helpdesk and web filter audit log). - Our Academy undertakes an at least annual review, in conjunction with relevant Trust leaders of our filtering and monitoring systems to ensure we understand the changing needs and potential risks posed to our community. - In addition, on behalf of the Academy the Trust IT team alongside DSLs undertake regular checks on our filtering and monitoring systems, which are logged and recorded, to ensure our approaches are effective and can provide assurance to the Academy Board that we are meeting our safeguarding obligations. - These checks are achieved by weekly checks using www.testfiltering.com which are then logged.

-- Modular checks are undertaken by the DSL (Peter Mortley) and a DDSL to ensure a minimum of two adults present when completing these. - Checks are undertaken in the Safeguarding office where confidentiality can be achieved, during working hours, when students are not present. - Checks are logged/recorded as having taken place on the Academy monitoring tracker, any technical concerns are flagged to the IT staff/IT service provider and safeguarding concerns are actioned by the DSL in line with this policy.